El Modena opened its doors to students in 1966.

 During the last decade of the Twentieth Century El Modena had experienced a decline in enrollment similar to that experienced all over Southern California.
 El Mo was now a four year school with only about 1700 students.
 Academically, the Advanced Placement program was in full swing and a new Academy Program was on campus.
 The Academy Program offered an alternative to traditional education by incorporating technology in the curriculum.
 The El Modena drama productions, vocal and instrumental performances were still amazing audiences.
 The cross country and wrestling programs were becoming powerhouses in CIF competition.
 But one of the best highlights of the decade was the reputation that El Mo had as having a well rounded and friendly student body.

 Recently, El Modena is still involved in the process of serving our community and students.
-In the last several years AVID, the Collaborative Technology Program, as well as Laptop and Online programs have been added to our academic programs.
+In the last several years AVID, the Collaborative Technology Program, as well as Career and Technical Education (including Project Lead the Way) and Online programs have been added to our academic programs.
 AVID is a program which helps students from backgrounds not conducive to eventually attending college, receive direction and support to assist in reaching that goal.
 The Collaborative Technology Program evolved out of the Academy Program when it shifted from mere technology coursework to a learning community environment.
-Laptop is an on campus program where students utilize laptops and blackboard internet opportunities to enhance their preparation for colleges.
+Career and Technical Education courses enhance their preparation for colleges and occupations of the 21st century.
 The Online program allows students to use the internet and increase their curriculum flexibility.
 El Modena has also offered new opportunities outside the classroom as student run club opportunities have dramatically increased.
 Clubs like the Red Cross Club holds two blood drives a year with several hundred pints of blood being donated at each drive.
 A Dance Team and Forensic Team are two quite different but relatively new opportunities at El Mo.